yangyaochang/commenting-system-with-react/README.md

-## Available Scripts
+## Building a commenting board with React.js

-To view the projrct, please go to [here](https://yangyaochang.github.io/commenting-system-with-react)
+To view the project, please go to [here](https://yangyaochang.github.io/commenting-system-with-react)